bludot/Scrolly.js/README.md

 Warning:
 ========
-Putting Scrolly.js on the body tag with disable other scrolling of elements inside of the body.
+Scrolly.js on the body tag has bad bugs right now.
 Fix coming soon.